Certain menu items are roadblocks at certain restaurants.

 The ribs at Houston’s was an example.
 Once I had them there, I couldn’t ever order anything else.
 Going to Houston’s meant ordering the ribs.
 Maybe — just maybe — there was something better on the menu, but I was never going to figure it out, because those ribs called my name too loudly.

-It seems to be the same for me at The Godmother Cafe in Malibu.
+It seems to be the same for me at The Godmother Cafe in Malibu (now closed since this post was first published).
 Once I had the Salmon Wrap — stuffed with freshly grilled salmon, brown rice, fresh spinach and gift-wrapped in a wasabi-slathered spinach tortilla, I couldn’t see past it.
 Each time I returned, I ordered the Salmon Wrap.

 It turns out I’m not alone.
-It’s the second most popular item on the menu, says Godmother owner Dolores Rivellino, herself known as “The Godmother.”
+The Salmon Wrap was the second most popular item on the menu, says Godmother owner Dolores Rivellino, herself known as “The Godmother.”

 She was nice enough to share her recipe, so even if you don’t live in or visit Malibu, you can savor it at home.